 As a company, SCOR carefully monitors its own environmental and carbon footprint.
 In 2021 the Group met its pledge of reducing its per-employee carbon intensity by 30% compared to 2014.
-In addition, in line with the objectives laid out in the "Quantum Leap" strategic plan, SCOR has offset 100% of the residual emissions from its operations since 2019. a leading role to play in contributing to sustainable and responsible development."
-"In an ever riskier uncertain world.
+In addition, in line with the objectives laid out in the "Quantum Leap" strategic plan, SCOR has offset 100% of the residual emissions from its operations since "In an ever riskier and more uncertain world. the (re)insurance industry has a leading role to play in contributing to sustainable and responsible development."
+Michèle Lacroix, Group Head of Sustainability -30% SCOR has reduced its per-employee carbon intensity by 30% since 2014 Partnering for impact 2019.

-the (re)insurance

-and more

-industry has

-Michèle Lacroix, Group Head of Sustainability

--30%

-SCOR has reduced its per-employee carbon intensity by 30% since 2014

 Preserving natural assets is a tremendous challenge for the financial sector, and one that is rapidly growing.
 The issue of biodiversity loss is highly complex and multifaceted, with hazards becoming more threatening as time passes.
 SCOR has joined several international initiatives on biodiversity, including the Finance for Biodiversity Pledge.
 The Pledge's five pillars are fully aligned with SCOR's approach: collaborating and sharing knowledge, engaging with companies, assessing impact, setting targets, and reporting publicly.
 8

-SCOR ACTIVITY REPORT 2021 ACTIVITY REPORT 2021 SCOR 26 $$ one mission $$ 27
+SCOR ACTIVITY REPORT 2021 ACTIVITY REPORT 2021 SCOR 26 $\$ one mission $\$ 27

 SCOR Corporate Foundation for Science - Building a knowledge community

 The SCOR Corporate

 Foundation for Science

 invests in innovative

 risk management research

 and development.
 This

 includes a system known

 as LastQuake that helps

 to assess the impact of an

 earthquake much sooner

 than traditional

 methods. -

 he objective of the SCOR

 Corporate Foundation

 for Science is to promote

 a healthy and flourishing

 knowledge society by contributing to scientific research.

 The Foundation finances

 university chairs and specific research

 projects, launches calls for projects, organizes

 conferences, publishes articles, and sponsors

 scientific awards, including the yearly SCOR

 Actuarial Awards, which have become a mark

 of excellence in the (re)insurance industry.